luohancfd/CFCFD-NG/doc/sphinx/publications-using-the-codes.rst

 Analysis of shock tubes, reflected-shock tunnels and gun tunnels:

 #.
+Denman, Zachary J., Wheatley, Vincent, Smart, Michael K. and Veeraragavan, Ananthanarayanan (2016) Supersonic combustion of hydrocarbons in a shape-transitioning hypersonic engine.
+Proceedings of the Combustion Institute, 36 2: 2883-2891. doi:10.1016/j.proci.2016.08.081

+#.
+Luke J. Doherty, Michael K. Smart, and David J. Mee.
+"Experimental Testing of an Airframe-Integrated Three-Dimensional Scramjet at Mach 10", AIAA Journal, Vol. 53, No. 11 (2015), pp. 3196-3207. http://dx.doi.org.ezproxy.library.uq.edu.au/10.2514/1.J053785

+#.
+Chan, W. Y. K., Smart, M. K. and Jacobs, P. A. (2015) Flowpath design of the Mach 4B nozzle for T4.
+Technical Report 2015/10, School of Mechanical and Mining Engineering, The University of Queensland.

+#.
+Doherty, Luke J., Smart, Michael K. and Mee, David J. (2015).
+Experimental testing of an airframe-integrated three-dimensional scramjet at Mach 10.
+In: AIAA International Space Planes and Hypersonic Systems and Technologies Conference, Atlanta, GA, United States, (3196-3207).
+16– 20 June 2014. doi:10.2514/1.J053785

+#.
+Wei, H., Chan, W. Y. K, Jacobs, P. A. and Morgan, R. G. (2014).
+Computational optimisation and analysis of a truncated hypersonic nozzle for X3 expansion tunnel.
+In: Harun Chowdhury and Firoz Alam, Proceedings of the 19th Australasian Fluid Mechanics Conference.
+19th Australasian Fluid Mechanics Conference, Melbourne, VIC, Australia, (60.1-60.4).
+8-11 December 2014.

+#.
+Chan, W. Y. K., Smart, M. K. and Jacobs, P. A. (2014) Experimental validation of the T4 Mach 7.0 nozzle.
+Technical Report 2014/14, School of Mechanical and Mining Engineering, The University of Queensland.

+#.
+Gildfind, David E. and Morgan, Richard G. (2014) A new shock tube configuration for studying dust-lifting during the initiation of a coal dust explosion.
+Journal of Loss Prevention in the Process Industries, 29 1: 198-208. doi:10.1016/j.jlp.2014.02.011

+#.
+McGilvray, M., Dann, A. G. and Jacobs, P. A. (2013) Modelling the complete operation of a free-piston shock tunnel for a low enthalpy condition.
+Shock Waves, 23 4: 399-406. doi:10.1007/s00193-013-0437-8

+#.
+Chan, W. Y. K., Smart, M. K. and Jacobs, P. A. (2013) Flowpath design of an axisymmetric Mach 7.0 nozzle for T4.
+Technical Report 2013/02, School of Mechanical and Mining Engineering, The University of Queensland.

+#.
 Gangurde DY, Mee DJ, Jacobs PA.
 Numerical simulation of a Ludwieg-tube fuel delivery system for scramjet experiments in shock tunnels.
 16th Australasian Fluid Mechanics Conference, 2007; 645-649.